lauracb-dv/DockerCompose_LML-Litespeed_MariaDB_Laravel/README.md

 docker compose exec mariadb mysqldump -ularavel -plaravel laravel > backup.sql
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit changes
-4. Push to the branch
-5. Create a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For issues and questions:
-1. Check the logs: `docker compose logs`
-2. Verify volumes are correctly mounted
-3. Ensure ports are not in use by other services
-4. Check Docker resource allocation

----

-**Happy Coding!** 🚀 Built with ❤️ for the Laravel community.

----

-*This README is automatically generated from the docker-compose configuration.
-Last updated: $(date)*